arunav11/Synthetiseur_de_texte/README.md

 <div align="center">
-<h1>Synthetiseur_de_texte</h1>
+<h1>Synthetiseur de texte</h1>
 <blockquote>
 <p><i>Synthétiseur de texte is a transcript-generating summarizer that aims to help students to create a comprehensive and concise summary of recorded lectures and save their time.</b></i></p>
 </blockquote>
 </div>

 # Motivation
-<i> During the global paendamic students attended online classes instead of physical classes.But due to network issues all were not able to follow what was being taught in the class.
+<i> During the global pandemic students attended online classes instead of physical classes.But due to network issues all were not able to follow what was being taught in the class.
 So to overcome this we came up with Synthetiseur_de_texte.Technology can never take place of the teacher but stil we tried to bridge the gap as much as possible.</i>

 # Key features
 * **Recorded lectures** can be provided which are then converted into summary for quick **revision**.